-PP-Module Environmental Consistency Rationale Objectives OE.NO_TOE_BYPASS This objective addresses behavior that is out of scope of the base PP and does not define an environment that a GPOS TOE is incapable of existing in.
+PP-Module Objective Consistency Rationale O.AUTHENTICATION This objective is consistent with the O.PROTECTED_COMMS objective of the Base-PP, which also expects that trusted remote channels will enforce authentication of remote endpoints.
+O.CRYPTOGRAPHIC_FUNCTIONS This objective is consistent with the O.PROTECTED_COMMS objective of the Base-PP, which also expects that secure cryptographic functions are used to implement trusted communications.
+O.KNOWN_STATE This objective is consistent with the O.INTEGRITY objective of the Base-PP, which expects a conformant TOE to implement measures to maintain its own integrity.
+O.NONDISCLOSURE This objective is consistent with the O.PROTECTED_STORAGE objective of the Base-PP, which ensures that sensitive data is not disclosed without authorization.
+OE.NO_TOE_BYPASS This objective addresses behavior that is out of scope of the Base-PP and does not define an environment that a GPOS TOE is incapable of existing in.
 OE.PHYSICAL This is part of satisfying OE.PLATFORM as defined in the GPOS PP because physical security is required for hardware to be considered 'trusted'.
 OE.TRUSTED_CONFIG The expectation of trusted configuration is consistent with OE.PROPER_USER and OE.PROPER_ADMIN in the GPOS PP.